suttacentral/suttacentral/README.md

 4. run `make prepare-host` in order to make some small adjustment on the host machine so that we can run elasticsearch
 5. run `make build-all` in order to build all images
 6. run `make run-dev` to start our services in the development mode.
+7. in order to load the data run `make load_data`.
+It might take a while.

 ## Loading the data
 In order to load the data to the db: